5 Must-Know Tips for Staying Warm on the Slopes This Winter

 Stay warm when you’re outside to protect your health and make the most of your ski trip.
-Follow these five must-know tips for staying warm on the slopes this winter.
+Learn how to stay warm while skiing in the snow this winter with these five tips.

 1. Dress in Layers